Introduction: The Silent Epidemic in Fleet Maintenance

 Frequently Asked Questions (FAQ)

-What does pencil whipping mean in trucking?
+What is pencil whipping meaning in trucking?

 How do DOT auditors catch fake DVIRs?

 DOT auditors detect fake paper DVIRs by cross-referencing toll receipts, ELD data, and fuel records against the time the inspection was supposedly done.
-If a driver logged a 20-minute inspection while the ELD shows the truck was moving at 65 MPH, the auditor will issue severe violations for false logs.
+If a driver logged a 20-minute inspection while the ELD shows the truck moving at 65 MPH, the auditor will issue severe violations for false logs.

 How does an electronic DVIR system prevent pencil whipping?